gitorko/gitorko.github.io/content/post/distributed-system-essentials/index.md

 You are noticing database connection timeout.
 What do you do?
 {{% /notice %}}

+Use a connection pool if you are interacting with database as it will prevent the connection from getting open & closed which is a costly operation.
+The connection in the pool will be reused.

-Spring boot provides Hikari connection pool by default.
+Spring boot provides Hikari connection pool.
 If there are run away SQL connections then service can quickly run out of connection in the pool and slow down the entire system.

 ```yaml
 spring: